ibm-cloud-docs/Cloudant/api/using_views.md

 ```
 {: codeblock}

-_Example that uses the command line to apply correct filtering and sorting:_
+_Example that uses the command line to apply correct filtering and sorting to a global query:_

 ```sh
 curl https://$ACCOUNT.cloudant.com/$DATABASE/_design/$DDOC/_view/by_ingredient?descending=true&startkey="egg"&endkey="carrots" \